hknd23/idcempy/CONTRIBUTING.md

 - Avoid conduct that could reasonably be considered inappropriate in a professional setting.

-Our responsibilities as maintainers include the right to remove, edit, or reject comments, commits, code, issues, and other contributions that are not aligned to this **Code of Conduct**.
+Our responsibilities as maintainers include the right to remove, edit, or reject comments, commits, code, issues, and other contributions that are not aligned to this [Code of Conduct](https://github.com/hknd23/idcempy/blob/main/CODE_OF_CONDUCT.md).

 ## Bug Reports